 - Encrypting devices, and other good practices for internal security

-Also, consider giving extra training to any employees that handle personal data, so they’re less likely to make mistakes that leave you open to threats.
+Consider giving extra training to employees who handle personal data to lessen human error that leave you open to threats.

 Conduct impact assessments

-Unfortunately, the GDPR doesn’t offer a definition of high-risk data.
-Many organizations use the guidelines laid forth by the European Data Protection Board on DPIA to determine what is high-risk data.
+Unfortunately, GDPR does not define high-risk data.
+However, many organizations use the guidelines laid forth by the European Data Protection Board on DPIA to determine what is high-risk data.
 This data includes, but is not limited to:

 - Innovative technology